CUBigDataClass/DisturbedSystems-scripts/kafka_setup.md

 ```

 If you are setting up a Zookeeper cluster, __stop all the Zookeepers__ before making config changes.
-Start the Zookeeper services on the servers after you have made config changes on all servers.
+Start Zookeeper services on the servers after you have made config changes on all servers.

 Open ```/etc/zookeeper/conf/zoo.cfg``` and add the ip addresses of all zookeeper servers you want in the cluster including the current server.